 Cuffs

 Two types of cuff adjustment options may be found on M65s and the change was made only a few years into production in 1968.
-The first type which may be seen on 1st and 2nd pattern M65s has an additional piece of poplin fabric (same fabric as used on the lining) sewn between the ‘hook-and-loop’ adjustment tabs.
-This allows the cuff to be opened up without distorting the shape of the lower arm.
+The first type which may be seen on 1st and 2nd pattern M65s has a gusset; an additional piece of poplin fabric (same fabric as used on the lining) sewn between the ‘hook-and-loop’ adjustment tabs.
+This allows the cuff to be adjusted and secured without distorting the shape of the lower arm.
 This feature was removed on all M65s with 1969 contracts onward.

 Epaulettes